ECIP 1111: Olympia EVM and Protocol Upgrades Source

 • Correct fee market behavior and basefee targeting logic (per EIP-1559)

-• Support for legacy and EIP-1559 transaction types
+• Support for both legacy and EIP-1559 transaction types

 • Accurate BASEFEE opcode return values